HarishReyya29/infoam/README.markdown

 print(U.internal_field)
 ```

+Load and inspect the initial velocity field from a file.

-### Run an Optimization Loop on a Slurm-based Cluster
+### Optimizing on a Slurm Cluster

 ```python
 import os